GoogleCloudPlatform/ramble/_sources/tutorials/5_changing_your_software_stack.rst.txt

 names that are defined in the higher level ``packages`` block.

 These are further documented in the
-:ref:`Spack configuration section<spack-config>` documentation.
+:ref:`Software configuration section<software-config>` documentation.

 Changing Software Definitions
 -----------------------------

-As the GROMACS application definition inherits from the ``SpackApplication`` base class, it is expected to use Spack as its package manager.
+In this workspace, we have ``variants:package_manager:spack`` which injects the use of the ``spack`` package manager.
+You are able to change the package manager through this variant option, however the remainder of this tutorial will assume the package manager is ``spack``.
 When changing the software definitions in a workspace, many options are available to you.
 For example, you could modify the compiler used for building GROMACS (as defined on line 45), or you could modify the MPI used for these experiments (as seen on line 53).
 However, we will explore changing aspects of GROMACS itself (such as its version or variants).

 **NOTE:** It is important to note that changing aspects of compilation could result in build-time errors that need to be resolved before